 The Pacific Coast of Mexico is full of hidden beaches and coves, but more of them get developed each year by large resorts and it gets harder to find a place to kick back with a small crowd.
-If you’re looking for a real getaway where you can chill out and do close to nothing except swim in the ocean and lounge, head to Punta Monterrey Beach Resort about an hour north of Puerto Vallarta.
+If you’re looking for a real getaway where you can chill out and do close to nothing except swim in the ocean and lounge, head to Punta Monterrey Beach Resort about an hour and a half north of Puerto Vallarta, a few coves north of San Pancho.

 This laid-back retreat is not for everyone.
 There’s no cell service, the satellite internet is spotty at best, and there’s no infinity pool with a swim-up bar.
-When you head out to relax on the beach you’ll do it old-school style: on a towel.
+When you head out to relax on the beach you’ll do it old-school style: on a provided beach towel or a woven natural palm mat.
 You’ll ask, “What’s for dinner?” instead of perusing a long menu and there’s no social director goading people into volleyball games or aerobics.

 All of this is by design.
-The “right” people find out about the place and book a room.
+The “right” people find out about the place and book a room direct at Punta Monterrey Tropical Beach Resort.
 The others won’t even know it’s here.
-There’s no Punta Monterrey sign on the main road heading north from Sayulita and San Pancho.
-Just some vague directions about turning onto a dirt road at a certain mile marker.
-There’s not even a sign when you get to the place.
-The first time we spotted a name or logo was after we got up to our bungalow and looked at the towels in the bathroom.
-But hey, we walked back down after changing into bathing suits and had this stretch of sand almost to ourselves.
+There’s no sign on the main road heading north from Sayulita and San Pancho.
+Just some vague directions on the website about turning onto a dirt road at a certain mile marker.
+Until new owners took over a few years ago, the people who run Punto Mita Suites and Hostel, there wasn’t even a sign at the entrance when you arrived.
+But hey, the memory of the bumpy dirt road to get here fades in the memory after you change into bathing suits and have this stretch of sand to call your own.

 There are several styles of rooms at different price points, with different levels of space and comfort.
 The ones billed as “Rustic Cabins” are not air conditioned, which is no big deal for at least half the year, but you’ll need to really crank the fans in the hottest months.
 Rustic Cabin #1 actually has the best view in the whole place though—the one you see at the top of this post.

-The Deluxe Cabins have a TV (though we never turned ours on) and air conditioning (which we thankfully did turn on in July).
+The Luxury Cabins have a mini fridge and air conditioning.
 There were just two of us in our unit but these are great for families since they have beds in a loft above reached by a wood staircase.
 All the cabins have palm thatch roofs, but that is covered by a tarp to avoid any leaks in the rainy season.

 All have comfortable beds, colorful tiled baths with furnished toiletries, a sitting area, and often some kind of writing desk.
 Most have a furnished outdoor balcony.
-This isn’t a great spot for those with limited mobility since it occupies several terraced levels, but a few of the bungalows don’t require a trek up a hill at least.
+These units are not ideal for those with limited mobility since they several terraced levels, but they’re good for those who want at least a little bit of exercise between lounging sessions.

-All day there’s filtered water, hot water for tea, and something else to drink like jamaica tea or some kind of agua fresca made from tropical fruit.
-There’s a big cooler of ice for this and for mixing up a cocktail.
+All day there’s filtered water and something else to drink like jamaica tea or some kind of agua fresca made from tropical fruit.
+There’s a big cooler of ice for this.
 There’s a full bar open most of the afternoon and evening, with regular beers, craft beers, reasonably priced wine, and liquor.
 The meals are included in the rates, the booze is extra.
 They keep track of what you’ve had and you settle up at the end.
+It’s best to bring cash since the credit card machine can sometimes have trouble connecting to an internet signal.

 Apart from the dining area and the small bar, the other lounging around spaces are a covered set of tables on the beach, a covered area with several hammocks just above the beach, and two sitting areas near the long dining table.
 One of these has three colorful swinging chairs you can sit in.